 We are also working on program visualization techniques for a powerful and elegant systems programming language called Rust.

-FP Lab and friends will be at SPLASH in Chicago in October!
+FP Lab and friends attended SPLASH in Chicago in October!

 Fifteen(!)
 FP Lab members are moving on to great things this fall!
 [26 Aug 2021]